esteban-benitez/final-project-sparkify-capstone/README.md

 There are two jupyter notebooks to satisfy the requirements of this capstone project.
 As the data is extremely large for a local instance, and my IBM cluster utilized all lite instances; I had to split the notebooks into two.
 The first notebook is merely an exploratory phase, to understand the data, and to gain insights for how to compute the purpose of churn rates.
 While the notebooks are related and utilize the same dataset, the library requirements do differ slightly.
 Due to professional considerations, the dataset, and vectorized model data will not be published to github.

-Libraries required:
+#### Libraries required:

+* pyspark.sql: SparkSession, functions.col, functions as F, min, max, count, array
-* os, sys, requests
+* pyspark.ml:
+    Pipeline, regression.GeneralizedLinearRegression, feature.VectorAssembler, StringIndexer
+    clustering.KMeans, evaluation.RegressionEvaluator, MultiClassificaitonEvaluator, ClusteringEvaluator
+    Tuning.CrossValidator, ParamGridBuilder
 * pandas, numpy
 * plotly, matplotlib

-* pyspark
+##### Motivation:

 Motivation for the captsone outside the realm of completing the project requirements include, a lifelong desire to merge mathematics, and computer science in an applicable, and industrious way.
 As technology has taken hold, it is machine learning which seems to satisfy this niche pursuit in a more than satisfactory way.
+The general pursuit of the Sparkify project is to determine marketing campaigns in specific customer targeting scenarios at point in time, such that customer's grouped based on their subscription type, might improve the companies bottom line.
+We aim to predict the customer's subscription status, in order to increase, or maintain the number of paid subscriptions.

-Github project consists of the following,
+#### Github project consists of the following,

     jupyter notebook -- sparkify_capstone.ipynb:
     -----------------------------------------------
          * The jupyter notebook of python code used in numerical calcualtions.
+Here we apply the kmeans clustering algorithm, after which is applied we break the groups out on their respective prediction cluster, and separate the free from the paid users.
+The GeneralizedLinearRegression is then applied to each of 3 clusters between the paid and the freed, with the necessary root mean squared error used to judge the accuracy of the GLM Model, and specified hyper tuning.

     jupyter notebook -- exploratory analysis.ipynb:
     -----------------------------------------------
          * The jupyter notebook utilized for exploratory analysis.
+Plot out the visualization based on length of sessions between the paid and free users.
+As such we look for visual discrepencies between normality, and non parametric methods.
+We also utilize the correlations between to justify that each metric can a quanititative effect on the level index.

     markdown -- README.md:
     ----------------------